You are viewing a preview version of this site. The live site is located at: https://shorefronty.org

 Adult Basic Education (ABE)

-Improve your reading, writing, math, and communication skills in our Adult Basic Education Classes open to all adults over the age of 18.
-We invite any participants who are: preparing to enter a GED (HSE) program, interested in transitioning to higher education or training programs, or seek to improve math and English skills in order to find a job, retrain, retain a job, find a better job, or for personal growth!
+Improve your reading, writing, math, and communication skills in our Adult Basic Education Classes.
+We invite participants who are: preparing to enter High School Equivalency Program (TASC), interested in transitioning to higher education or training programs, or seek to improve math and English skills in order to find a job, retrain, retain a job or Tofind a better job.

 To learn about the new national High School equivalency exam (TASC), please click here.

-The Shorefront YM-YWHA is a recognized Board of Immigration Appeals (BIA) agency.
+The Shorefront YM-YWHA is a DOJ recognized agency.
 We provide both Citizenship legal assistance and Citizenship Preparation classes.

-BIA staff can legally represent clients at an Immigration Interview for Naturalization.
-Also, we refer clients needing Immigration Attorney Intervention for free consultations.
+DOJ accredited staff can legally represent clients at an Immigration Interview for Naturalization.